NammanShukla/todo-list/README.md

 ### Task 2

 This feature is a simple search bar where the input is used to filter the list that is made by the user.
+Additionally, searching for "completed" or "pending".
+I also added a status bar which will help tell the how many tasks are completed, how many are left and how many in total.